By the end of this section, you will be able to:

 Some were able to take advantage of educational opportunities after they were freed, but many were not able to gain effective literacy.

 In some states, poorer, less literate white voters feared being disenfranchised by the literacy and understanding tests.
 Some states introduced a loophole, known as the grandfather clause, to allow less literate whites to vote.
-The grandfather clause exempted those who had been allowed to vote in that state prior to the Civil War–and their descendants–from literacy and understanding tests.
+The grandfather clause exempted those who had been allowed to vote in that state prior to the Civil War and their descendants from literacy and understanding tests.

 Because blacks were not allowed to vote prior to the Civil War, but most white men had been voting at a time when there were no literacy tests, this loophole allowed most illiterate whites to vote while leaving obstacles in place for blacks who wanted to vote as well.
 Time limits were often placed on these provisions because state legislators realized that they might quickly be declared unconstitutional, but they lasted long enough to allow illiterate white men to register to vote.

 In states where the voting rights of poor whites were less of a concern, another tool for disenfranchisement was the poll tax.
 This was an annual per-person tax, typically one or two dollars (on the order of $20 to $50 today), that a person had to pay to register to vote.
-People who did not want to vote did not have to pay, but in several states the poll tax was cumulative, so if you decided to vote you would have to pay not only the tax due for that year but any poll tax from previous years as well.
+People who didn’t want to vote didn’t have to pay, but in several states the poll tax was cumulative, so if you decided to vote you would have to pay not only the tax due for that year but any poll tax from previous years as well.
 Because former slaves were usually quite poor, they were less likely than white men to be able to pay poll taxes.

 Although these methods were usually sufficient to ensure that blacks were kept away from the polls, some dedicated African Americans did manage to register to vote despite the obstacles placed in their way.
 To ensure their vote was largely meaningless, the white elites used their control of the Democratic Party to create the white primary: primary elections in which only whites were allowed to vote.
 The state party organizations argued that as private groups, rather than part of the state government, they had no obligation to follow the Fifteenth Amendment’s requirement not to deny the right to vote on the basis of race.
 Furthermore, they contended, voting for nominees to run for office was not the same as electing those who would actually hold office.
-They held primary elections to choose the Democratic nominee in which only white citizens were allowed to vote.
+So they held primary elections to choose the Democratic nominee in which only white citizens were allowed to vote.

 Once the nominee had been chosen, he or she might face token opposition from a Republican or minor-party candidate in the general election, but since white voters had agreed beforehand to support whoever won the Democrats’ primary, the outcome of the general election was a foregone conclusion.